RafalSzefler/pyautofac/README.md

 pyautofac
 =========

-Lightweight thread safe container builder inspired by the excelent C# library Autofac.
+Lightweight container builder inspired by the excelent C# library Autofac.
 The aim of the lib is to simplify dependencies between classes.

 Requirements
 ============